Tourism Labour Trends Dashboard

 Active Tourism Businesses in Alberta by Month

-All sources of revenue for tourism businesses—including spending by non-tourists such as local residents attending shows or eating at restaurants—has ben restricted by public health order.
+All sources of revenue for tourism businesses—including spending by non-tourists such as local residents attending shows or eating at restaurants—have been restricted by public health order.
 However, International travel has all but stopped, significantly affected tourism businesses that cater to this travel segment.
 In July 2019 almost 200,000 international tourists entered the province.
 As of May 2021, less than 5,000 international tourists entered the province directly.
+In February 2020 over 50,000 international tourists entered the province.
+As of February 2022, less than 20,000 international tourists entered the province directly.

 International Tourists Entering Alberta from the United States and Other Countries

 Sales at food service establishments remains sluggish, although it has recovered somewhat more than other segments of the tourism sector due to this industries ability to serve locals and pivot to providing take-out and patio dining when indoor dining is restricted.
-Despite that food service sales were down during the peak summer season in 2020, relative to the year before and as of May 2021 were still down 19.5% from February 2020.
+Despite that food service sales were down during the peak summer season in 2020, relative to the year before.
+As of May 2021 sales were down 19.5% from February 2020 (prior to the onset of the pandemic).
+As of February 2022, food service sales were still down 2.4% from February 2020.

 Food Services Sales in Alberta by Month